ExtraHorizon/exh-batch-docker-python/README.md

     resource_owner_secret='<your Extra Horizon token secret>' )

-# Normally the development URL will how the form of something like: api.dev.xxx
+# Normally the development URL will have the form of something like: api.dev.xxx.extrahorizon.io
 result = oAuth1Client.post(
   'https://<your development url>/tasks/v1/functions/<your function name>/execute',
-  json={
+  json = {
-        "data":{
+    "data": {
       "schemaId": "<your schema id>",
       "documentId": "<your document id>",
     }
   }
 )